PhD Art History and Visual Studies / Programme details

 • modern art in India.

 You will prepare your thesis under the guidance of two supervisors.
 Progress is monitored at regular meetings of your research panel (two supervisors plus an independent reviewer).
-The aim of the programme is to support you in becoming an independent research.
+The aim of the programme is to support you in becoming an independent researcher.
 We encourage you to disseminate your work at seminars and conferences, and in recognised journals or equivalents publications.

-As a post-graduate researcher in the department of Art History and Cultural Practices, you will join a vibrant community with access to exciting research seminars and other events, such the Visiting Pilkington Professor series and the Whitworth Studies series.
+The programme culminates in the submission of an 80,000-word dissertation that makes an original contribution to art historical knowledge.
+As a postgraduate researcher in the department of Art History and Cultural Practices, you will join a vibrant community with access to exciting research seminars and other events, such the Visiting Pilkington Professor series and the Whitworth Studies series.

-Find out more about our research , our staff and what our current postgraduate research students are working on.
+Find out more about our research, our staff and what our current postgraduate research students are working on.

 Special features